lbphone/lb-upload/README.md

 6. Configure the script (see below)

 ## Configuration
-Open the `options.js` file and configure to your liking.
-Make sure to set a port and change the IP-address to your server's IP-address.
-Also make sure to change the IP-address in the url.
+Open the `options.js` file and configure it to your liking.
+Make sure to set a port and change the IP address to your server's IP address.
+Also, make sure to change the IP address in the URL.

 ### Security
 The script comes with a few security options to prevent bad actors from uploading files.
-You can set an API key, require the user to be connected to your FiveM server and require origin. requireOrigin restricts the uploads to a single script, and can for example be set to: `https://cfx-nui-lb-phone`.
+You can set an API key, require the user to be connected to your FiveM server, and require origin. requireOrigin restricts the uploads to a single script, and can, for example, be set to: `https://cfx-nui-lb-phone`.
 This will prevent anyone from uploading files from other sources, however, it can be bypassed by bad actors. requireConnected and apiKey is recommended.
-Make sure to change the api key to something else than the default one.
+Make sure to change the API key to something else than the default one.

+### Use on servers
+When using this on a local server where only you will upload files, you can use the localhost IP (127.0.0.1), but if it is going to be used by other people as well, you have to set up a domain and use HTTPS.
+Cloudflare is recommended.
+You will also have to use port 80 if you do this, you can set up nginx to use another port internally.

 ## Use with [LB Phone](https://store.lbphone.com/)
 1. Go to lb-phone/config/config.lua and change the following: